-A: The OCBCC advocates for better wages and working conditions for ECE’s and all child care workers and a National or Provincial Child Care System funded by the government which would benefit all those who work in child care including ECE’s.
-To learn about our current campaigns click here or visit the home page.
-To learn more about our publications and child care management resources, please click here.
+A: The OCBCC advocates for better wages and working conditions for RECE’s and all child care workers as well as a National or Provincial Child Care System funded by the government which would benefit all those who work in the child care sector.
+To learn more about our current campaigns click here.

-We also support ECE’s with various kits & materials to assist in participating in Municipal, Provincial, and Federal elections.
+We also support RECE’s with various kits & materials to assist in participating in municipal, provincial, and federal elections.

 Q: Who funds child care?

 A: Child care depends on parent fees.
 Without subsidy, parents pay 100% of the cost of child care.
-Child care can easily cost $60 a day - over $10,000 a year.
-Many families need help paying for child care so they apply for a child care subsidy – but there are waiting lists for a subsidy as well.
-As fees go up and fewer parents can pay the full fees, the subsidy system becomes overtaxed.
+Child care can easily cost $100 a day - over $25,000 a year.
+Many families need help paying for child care so they apply for a child care subsidy – but there are often waiting lists for a subsidy as well.
+As fees go up and fewer parents can afford to pay the full fees, the subsidy system becomes overburdened.
 Child care cannot continue to depend on full fee paying parents and limited subsidies.

 Q: What are the problems with jobs in child care?

-We need to make sure we can pay our qualified early childhood educators a decent wage so they can work in the field they were trained for and love, and still be able to provide a decent income for their families.
+We need to ensure that we can pay our qualified early childhood educators a decent wage so that they can work in the field they were trained for and love, and still be able to provide a decent income for their families.

 Q: What are some impacts of the lack of child care funding?